huwdjones/ansible_demo/README.md

 # The First Playbook

 As an example the playbook will create an AWS EC2 instance, run a few tasks on it and then destroy the instance to clean up.

-First add an IAM keypair to your local environment:
+This is somewhat elaborate for a first example but for the intended audience has most of the features of Ansible that I wanted to showcase.

+For this demo the following AWS entities were set up ahead of time:

+* AWS account
+* AWS keypair (named ansible_demo here)
+* VPC with subnet
+* Security group (default group used here)
+* IAM access key credentials with permissions to create and terminate EC2

-For this an AWS IAM keypair will be required and also a VPC and corresponding subnet.
-The `ansible_demo.yml` file contains the following
+The `ansible_demo.yml` file contains the following play:
-playbook:

 ```yaml
 ---